pedromelobitencourt/Learning-Notebooks/Machine Learning Specialization/Advanced Learning Algorithms/module4.md

 The face shape can have 2 values: round or not round

-The whisper feature can have 2 values: present or absent
+The whisker feature can have 2 values: present or absent

 ![cat-classification-example](/Machine%20Learning%20Specialization/Advanced%20Learning%20Algorithms/assets/module4/cat_classification_1.png)